bibekanandadatta/JHU-Dissertation-Template/README.md

 > So far, I have not found any reliable way of validating if the generated PDF is compliant with the library-specified PDF/A format for free.
 The library has computers with Adobe Acrobat Pro installed that can validate the format of the electronic copy of your thesis.
 If you or your lab has a license to this program, you can do it there as well.
 Finally, if you find it is not compliant (for any unknown reason), this program will also allow you to convert the format.
 [Follow the instructions here](https://www.mathstat.dal.ca/~selinger/pdfa/).

+> [!TIP]
+>
+> Sometimes even if you have done everything right after fixing an error, Overleaf still may not compile your files because of the auxiliary files in the `cache`.
+In that case, click on the `Logs and Output Files` option beside the `Recompile` button, then click on the `Clear cached files` button at the bottom, and `Recompile` the files again.

 Keep writing ... and Happy Graduation :tada:!

 ## Contributing to the project

 This template was kept sufficiently general purpose for different disciplines with some customizations of special packages for demonstration purposes.
 If you have suggestions about specific LaTeX packages to your preference or discipline, adding them here may not be a good idea.
-However, if you have suggestions about general formatting, you can fork the repository and create a `pull request` or just find me and let me know.
+However, if you have suggestions about general formatting, you can report it as an issue or create a pull request.